pvasek/kudu-wiki/Azure-Site-Extensions.md

 Here is one way to do it (we should try to make this easier in the future):

 - Go to the [Kudu Console](https://github.com/projectkudu/kudu/wiki/Kudu-console)
-- Type `md MyConfig` to create a temporary folder
-- Type `copy %TMP%\..\config\app*.config MyConfig` to copy `applicationhost.config` into your new folder
+- Click the 'planet' icon
-- Refresh the console so the `MyConfig` folder shows up, and click on it
+- Click the Config folder
-- Click the 1st button next to `applicationhost.config` to download it, or the second button to view it.
+- Click the download button for `applicationhost.config`.
+Or you can click the Edit button to look at it directly in the browser (but don't attempt to modufy it from here!)

 #### Finding the log of what happened during the transform